jwplayer/southpaw/README.md

                              input record relations
     --restore              Restores the state from existing
                              backups.
+    --verify-state         Compares the state index to reverse index for each relational join and logs any errors

 *NOTE: Setting the `--restore` flag functions similar to setting `rocks.db.restore.mode: always` config option except that it can be used without dependencies on Kafka or opening RocksDB state.
 If the `--restore` flag is used with the `--build` flag and `rocks.db.restore.mode` is set to `always` or `when_needed`, a restore can be performed twice before fully starting up.*